 - A dedicated COVID-19 task force, including Regional Clinical Directors and the Directors of Nursing at each location, provides written materials and verbal education to their staff.
 To further the reach of its message, Windsor recently released a professionally produced video promoting the benefits of vaccinations.
 The video can be viewed on Windsor’s Vimeo channel at https://vimeo.com/495877252.

 - In the words of Dr. Jameel Hourani, Windsor’s Chief Medical Director, the message could not be simpler: “Vaccinating will save lives – the lives of our patients, the lives of their families and the lives of our staff.
 Get vaccinated.
 It’s the right thing to do.”

-- We encourage you to communicate with your loved one via remote communication.
+- As visitation is still limited, we encourage you to communicate with your loved one via remote communication.
 Each facility will be enabled with Cisco Webex Meetings.
 To schedule a Virtual Visit with your loved one, please call the Admission Coordinator at the main phone number at your facility.
 Cisco Webex Virtual Visit hours are from 8 am – 8 pm.

 - Click here for Frequently Asked Questions about the Coronavirus.

 Guidance for Limiting the Transmission of COVID-19 for Nursing Homes for ALL facilities nationwide: